• Skip to primary navigation

 Gluten-free.

-If you are on the hunt for a Beyond Meat style burger recipe you’ll probably love the meaty soy based version i did a while back so make sure to give this recipe a try.
+Note worthy: If you are on the hunt for a Beyond Meat style burger recipe you’ll probably love this meaty soy curl version i did a while back.

 Vegan bean burgers with vegan aioli and queso.